LIMO-EEG-Toolbox/limo_test_stats/README.md

 # what tests

-tere are two types of tests peformed:
+Two types of tests peformed:
 - unit tests which runs the code base against ground truth data (ie know expected results)
 - simulations and data driven approach which test peformances ensuring LIMO does what it is supposed to do to control outliers, error rates, etc